mlb-alumno/FinalProjectMIR/README.md

 ```
 Just to test if it runs, then turn up the epochs and epoch size for real training.

-## Evaluation
+## Inference

-Run the new/notebook/03 - Results.ipynb notebook.
-This will create the final plots.
+Run the ``new_notebooks/Inference_notebook.ipynb`` notebook.
+This will do inference on an example.

+## TODO:

+- Evaluation at the end of the model training is now broken, something due to annotations being overlaped or something, but inference works!
+- Update the evaluation notebook in notebooks/03 - Results.ipynb to output something cool.
+- See how well it detects inversions.

 ## References